What Luang Prabang Gets Wrong About Tourists (and Right About Everything Else): A Local's Perspective

 On What to Skip and What to Keep

-Q: What should tourists skip?
+Q: What should you skip?

-Q: What should tourists not skip?
+Q: What should you not skip?

-Also, Mount Phousi at sunset.
+And Mount Phousi at sunset.
 Yes, it's 328 steps.
 Yes, you'll sweat.
 But the 360-degree view of the Mekong and Nam Khan rivers meeting below the old town at golden hour is the single best view in Southeast Asia under $1.
 Entry is 20,000 LAK ($1).

 On the Real Luang Prabang